AGE FRIENDLY CARE in the times of COVID-19

 - Don’t go out unless it is absolutely essential.

 The pandemic has affected the elderly section of the population quite adversely and now, more than ever, there is a need for a healthcare provisions and changes in the system that protect and ensure care for the elderly.
-The road is tough and the journey is long but programmes like National Programme for the Healthcare for the Elderly (NPHCE) are a right step in the direction.
+The road is tough and the journey is long but programs like National Programs for the Healthcare for the Elderly (NPHCE) are a right step in the direction.

 In case you need any medical assistance do not hesitate to consult a doctor; you can also consult a doctor online from the comfort of your home.